Olivia Breen: 2012 Paralympic Games in London

 Breen competed in London in the T38 100m and 200m sprints, and the first leg of the T35-38 women's relay team.

 100m: Breen came fifth in the 100m final with a time of 14.42.
 The winning time was posted by Margarita Goncharova at 13.45s.

 200m: After qualifying as the second fastest runner up, Breen came in eighth in the 200m final with a time of 30.22s.

 4 × 100 m relay: Breen (who ran the first leg of the relay final) won a bronze medal with teammates Jenny McLoughlin, Bethy Woodward and Katrina Hart with a time of 56.08s which was a season's best.
-The final baton change between Hart and McLoughlin was poor as a result of a bump from the Australian athlete in the next lane but the team was judged to have correctly handed the baton moments before the last team member exited the hand-over zone, while in the same race two opposing teams were disqualified, one being the Australian team.
+The final baton change between Hart and McLoughlin was affected by a bump from the athlete in the next lane but the team was judged to have correctly handed the baton moments before the last team member exited the hand-over zone, while in the same race two of the opposing teams were disqualified.